Grade (climbing)

 In aid climbing (i.e. the opposite of free climbing), the most widely used system is the A-grade system (e.g. A3+), which was recalibrated in the 1990s as the "new wave" system from the legacy A-grade system.
 For "clean aid climbing" (i.e. aid climbing equipment is used but only where the equipment is temporary and not permanently hammered into the rock), the most common system is the C-system (e.g. C3+).
 Aid climbing grades take time to stabilize as successive repeats of aid climbing routes can materially reduce the grade.

 In ice climbing, the most widely used grading system is the WI ("water ice") system (e.g. WI6) and the identical AI ("alpine ice") system (e.g. AI6).
 The related sport of mixed climbing (i.e. ice and dry-tool climbing) uses the M-grade system (e.g. M8), with other notable mixed grading systems including the Scottish Winter system (e.g. Grade VII).
 Pure dry-tooling routes (i.e. ice tools with no ice) use the D-grade prefix (e.g. D8 instead of M8).

-In mountaineering and alpine climbing, the greater complexity of routes requires several grades to reflect the difficulties of the various rock, ice, and mixed climbing challenges.
-The International French Adjectival System (IFAS, e.g.TD+)–which is identical to the "UIAA Scale of Overall Difficulty" (e.g. I–VI)–is used to grade the "overall" risk and difficulty of mountain routes (with the gradient of the snow/ice fields) (e.g. the 1938 Heckmair Route on the Eiger is graded: ED2 (IFAS), VI− (UIAA), A0 (A-grade), WI4 (WI-grade), 60° slope).
-The related "commitment grade" systems include the notable American National Climbing Classification System (e.g. I–VI).
+In mountaineering and alpine climbing, the complexity of the routes requires several grades to reflect the difficulties of the various rock, ice, and mixed climbing challenges.
+The International French Adjectival System (IFAS, e.g.TD+) – which is identical to the "UIAA Scale of Overall Difficulty" (e.g. I–VI) – is used to grade the 'overall' risk and difficulty of mountain routes (with the gradient of the snow/ice fields).
+For example, the 1938 Heckmair Route on the Eiger is graded: ED2 (IFAS), VI− (UIAA), A0 (A-grade), WI4 (WI-grade), 60° slope.
+Related 'commitment grade' systems include the American National Climbing Classification System (e.g. I–VI).